samasi25/log_monitoring/readme.md

-# Log Monitor Script
+# Log Monitoring and Analysis Script

 ## Overview
-This script monitors a specified log file in real-time and displays new log entries as they appear.
-It also generates a summary report upon exiting.

-## Code Explanation

-### Functions:

-1. `monitor_log()`
-   - Monitors the specified log file in real-time and displays new log entries.

-2. `sigint_handler()`
-   - Handles the SIGINT signal (Ctrl + C) to exit the log monitoring and generate a summary report.

-3. `generate_summary_report()`
-   - Generates a summary report that includes the total number of log entries.

-4. `main()`
-   - The main function that initiates the log monitoring process.

-5. `trap`
-   - Traps the SIGINT signal and directs it to the `sigint_handler()` function for graceful exit.

-## Prerequisites
-- This script requires a Unix-like environment with Bash installed.
-- Ensure that you have permission to access the log file specified in the script.

-## Usage
-1. **Download the Script**: Download the `log_monitor.sh` script to your desired location.

-2. **Set Log File Path**: Open the script in a text editor and update the `log_file` variable with the path to the log file you want to monitor.

-3. **Run the Script**:
-    ```bash
-    bash log_monitor.sh
-    ```

-4. **Monitor Logs**:
-   - Once the script is running, it will continuously monitor the specified log file.
-   - New log entries will be displayed in real-time, showing the timestamp and the content of each entry.

-5. **Exit Monitoring**:
-   - To stop monitoring, press `Ctrl + C`.
-   - This will trigger the generation of a summary report that includes the total number of log entries.

-## Testing
-To test the script:
-1. Create a test log file (`test.log`) with some sample log entries.
-2. Update the `log_file` variable in the script to point to `test.log`.
-3. Run the script and add new entries to `test.log`.
-4. Observe how the script displays new log entries in real-time.
-5. Exit the script with `Ctrl + C` to see the summary report.
+This script is designed to monitor a log file (`/var/log/auth.log` by default) and perform basic analysis on the log entries.
+The analysis includes counting occurrences of specific keywords or patterns such as error messages and HTTP status codes.

+## Functions
+1. **monitor_log()**
+   - Monitors the log file in real-time using `tail -f`.
+   - Detects and displays new log entries as they appear.

+2. **count_keywords()**
+   - Counts occurrences of error messages and HTTP status codes in each log entry.
+   - Utilizes `grep -o` to match whole words containing the specified keywords.
+   - Updates and maintains total counts for error messages and HTTP status codes.

+3. **sigint_handler()**
+   - Handles interruptions (e.g., Ctrl+C) during log monitoring.
+   - Triggers the generation of a summary report before exiting.

+4. **generate_summary_report()**
+   - Generates a summary report at the end of log monitoring or upon interruption.
+   - Includes total log entries observed, total occurrences of error messages, and total occurrences of HTTP status codes.

+## Usage and Testing
+### Prerequisites
+- Bash shell environment.
+- Access to the log file being monitored (default: `/var/log/auth.log`).

+### How to Use
+1. Clone or download the script file (`log_monitor.sh`) to your local system.
+2. Optionally, modify the log file path or keywords (error messages, HTTP status codes) in the script according to your requirements.
+3. Open a terminal and navigate to the directory containing the script.
+4. Run the script using `./log_monitor.sh`.

+### Testing
+- Start the script to begin monitoring the log file.
+- Generate some log entries containing the specified keywords (error messages, HTTP status codes) to observe the counts in real-time.
+- Interrupt the script (e.g., press Ctrl+C) to trigger the generation of the summary report.
+- Review the summary report to see the total log entries observed and the counts of error messages and HTTP status codes.